AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

 |GNATprove| will check that a function associated with the ``At_End_Borrow``
-annotation is a ghost expression function which takes a single parameter of an access-to-constant type and returns it. ``At_End_Borrow`` functions can only be called inside regular assertions or contracts, or within a parameter of a call to a lemma subprogram.
+annotation is a ghost expression function which takes a single parameter of an access-to-constant type and returns it. ``At_End_Borrow`` functions can only be called inside regular assertions or contracts, within a parameter of a call to a lemma subprogram, or within the initialization of a (ghost) constant of anonymous access-to-constant type.

 When |GNATprove| encounters a call to such a function, it checks that the actual parameter of the call is either a local borrower or an